The perfect family dog!

 “Error of their ways”

-We feel that these guys are awesome, doesn’t automatically mean that they are going to be the “right” dog breed for you.
+But just because we feel these guys are fantastic doesn’t automatically mean they will be the “right” dog breed for you.
 You might prefer a pet that has a more “dignified” look and doesn’t constantly look like he just rolled out of bed!

 Side note…

-The Old English Sheepdog, also called as the Shaggy Dog for his shaggy hair and unkempt appearance, and his role in a popular 1960’s TV show of the same name.
+The Old English Sheepdog, also called the Shaggy Dog, for his shaggy hair, unkempt appearance, and role in a famous 1960s TV show.

-We wanted to take a moment and discuss exactly what it might be like to own one of these awesome creatures so if you’re ever given the opportunity to adopt one, you won’t regret your decision six months later.
+This is why we wanted to take a moment and discuss exactly what it might be like to own one of these incredible creatures so that if you’re ever allowed to adopt one, you won’t regret your decision six months later.

 So, without further ado, let’s dive right in!